 Christine Russell has been serving as a member of our Board of Directors since June 2005.
-In July 2022, Ms. Russell was elected as a member of the Board of Directors of MariaDB plc, and resigned her position after the company was substantially acquired in October 2023.
-In December 2019, Ms. Russell was elected as member of the Board of Directors of AXT, Inc. From July 2018 to March 2020, Ms. Russell was Chief Financial Officer at PDF Solutions, which offers yield process SaaS software to the semiconductor industry and their supply chain using proprietary AI and data mining software technology.
+In December 2019, Ms. Russell was elected as member of the Board of Directors of AXT, Inc. From July 2018 to August 2020, Ms. Russell was Chief Financial Officer at PDF Solutions, which offers yield process SaaS software to the semiconductor industry and their supply chain using proprietary AI and data mining software technology.
 In February 2017, she became a member of the Board of Directors of eGain Corporation, a Nasdaq traded SaaS company providing knowledge-based software for call center and customer support organizations.
 From May 2015 through March 2018, she served as Chief Financial Officer at UniPixel, Inc., a precision engineered film company whose products include touch-screen films.
 From May 2014 to March 2015, Ms. Russell served as Chief Financial Officer of Vendavo, Inc., a pricing optimization enterprise software company, which was sold in late 2014 to a private equity firm.
 From May 2009 to October 2013, Ms. Russell was Chief Financial Officer of Evans Analytical Group, a leading international provider of materials characterization and microelectronic failure analysis and "release to production" services.
 From June 2006 to April 2009, Ms. Russell was CFO at Virage Logic Corporation (Nasdaq VIRL), a provider of memory IP for the design of integrated circuits, where she served as Executive Vice President of Business Development from September 2008 and as Vice President and Chief Financial Officer from June 2006 to September 2008.
 Ms. Russell served as Senior Vice President and Chief Financial Officer of OuterBay Technologies, Inc., a privately held software company enabling information lifecycle management for enterprise applications, from May 2005 until February 2006, when OuterBay was acquired by Hewlett-Packard Company.
-From Octob
+From October 2003 to May 2005, Ms. Russell served as the Chief Financial Officer of Ceva, Inc., a company offering DSP IP and application software.
+Prior to 2005, Ms. Russell holds a B.A. d